 Publication of a Journal Paper

 - Typesetting the manuscript

-- Latex vs Word or other word processors
+- LaTex ∨s Word or other word processors

 - Text, figures, and tables

 - Peer review by referee(s)

 - Preprint and astro-ph submissions

-- Galley proofs
+- Galley proof

 - ... in preparation; in submission; in press

 - ... private communications

 A sample Latex file